Design Sprints: Building Creative Capacity

 About

 Storefront vacancy is a nuanced issue impacting many commercial districts’ quality of life, public realm, and small business engagement.
 While addressing storefront vacancy requires a long-term strategy for investment and intervention, in the short term, immediate services are needed to address the impact the perception of vacancy has on commercial districts.
-Design Sprints: Building Creative Capacity will provide community-based organizations with capacity building and design support, including project design and strategic planning, to understand and address storefront vacancy in creative ways.
+Design Sprints: Building Creative Capacity provides community-based organizations with capacity building and design support, including project design and strategic planning, to understand and address storefront vacancy in creative ways.

 Learn more about our Spring 2025 cohort and their projects below!